digital-assets-data/slate/source/index.html.md

 # GraphQL

 GraphQL is a more flexible alternative to the traditional REST framework.
-If you are new to GraphQL, we recommend engaging with the introduction materials on their [website](https://graphql.org/learn/).
+If you are new to GraphQL, we recommend engaging with the introduction materials on their <a href="https://graphql.org/learn/" target="_blank">website</a>.

-If you are already comfortable with GraphQL you can review additional documentation and test your connection and your queries using our [GraphQL Explorer](https://api.digitalassetsdata.com/graphql/).
+If you are already comfortable with GraphQL you can review additional documentation and test your connection and your queries using our <a href="https://api.digitalassetsdata.com/graphql/" target="_blank">GraphQL Explorer</a>.

 While GraphQL provides a flexible query language for interacting with our APIs that will enable you to pull exactly what you need (and no more), we have documented the most common use cases with code snippets and example responses below.
 Feel free to test these code snippets yourself in the GraphQL Explorer.